BohanLeng/SomeAppleScripts/README.md

 Git operation on Mac relies on command line tool.
 It frustates me when manually typing in `$ cd /.../.../...` after opening Terminal.

-This scripts opens Terminal and automatically change directory to current folder and execute `$ ls`for you to check items in current folder.
+This scripts opens **Terminal** and automatically change directory to current folder and execute `$ ls`for you to check items in current folder.
 Now you are free to operate with Git or whatever you want in this directory.

+If current application is other than **Finder**, this script will only open Terminal for you.